bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:15:08

-I understand, but like, you know, we have proofs for it.
+I understand, but like, you know, we have proof for it.
 It's just nice to have, you know, maybe the issue with ECDSA is found that Like, you know, it's in a minute part of it.
 It's a subsection of it.
-Like, you know, it's just, it only affects a certain kinds of keys that were generated, whatever, right?
+Like, you know, it's just, it only affects certain kinds of keys that were generated, whatever, right?
-Like the point is it's nice to have a backup that's already part of the chain.
+The point is it's nice to have a backup that's already part of the chain.
-Right.
-But anyways, going back to this, The package was fine by me, right?
+But anyway, going back to this, The package was fine by me.
-Like, you know, like I want this features.
+Like, you know, I want these features.
 I think they're great.
 The issue was activation.
 It did feel shoved through.